thoughtspot/developer-examples/visual-embed/embed-events/route-change/README.md

 ### Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Update the `.env` file in the root directory with the following variables to use your own ThoughtSpot instance:

 ```
 VITE_THOUGHTSPOT_HOST=your-thoughtspot-host